 Many homeless shelters are non-profit organizations and are often times associated with churches or government.
 The amount of homeless shelters in the country is growing and thehas shown in recent studies that about 5 million Americans qualify to take advantage of these shelters each year.
 With the growing poverty rate, you can expect these numbers to continue to rise.

 is a social service organization that also functions as a religious group as well.
 Founded by William Booth over 130 years ago, it is dedicated to fighting against sin and despair.
 The programs in the Salvation army are designed to assist children, women, elderly men, families and those who are battling or who have battled addiction.

 help people in need, including homeless people.
 The services offered are not discriminated on race, age, religion, color, origin or any other determination.

 offers many special programs that are designed to help homeless veterans specifically.
 Even though the programs are limited to veterans and the ones who depend on them, their programs constitute the largest network of homeless treatment and help services in the country.

 is the biggest domestic hunger relief charity in the country.
 It provides food assistance to more than 25 million low-income people in the United States.
 This is also including over 9 million children and almost 3 million seniors.

 Government Assistance Programs

-Social Security Administration.
+There are many different Federal programs that help those with disabilities.
+Some of the better ones are the(SSD) and (SSI) programs.
+Both of the listed programs are administered by the .
 These programs filter applicants and only those that qualify through their medical criteria may qualify for the benefits of either of the programs.
 The difference in the programs are that Social Security Disability Insurance (SSD) gives benefits to you and your family members if you have "insurance" (as in you have paid Social Security taxes).
 With Social Security Supplemental Income (SSI), it pays you based on financial need and has no bearing on whether you have a disability or not.